-- (1) investment transaction confirmations; and - (2) a monthly report that contains, at a minimum, the following information: - the types and percentage breakdown of securities in which the pool is invested; - the current average dollar-weighted maturity, based on the stated maturity date of the pool; - the current percentage of the pool's portfolio in investments that have stated maturities of more than one year; - the book value versus the market value of the pool's portfolio, using amortized cost valuation; - the size of the pool; - the number of participants in the pool, including a statement regarding how yield is calculated: - the custodian bank that is safekeeping the assets of the pool; - a listing of daily transaction activity relating to the City's participation in the pool; - the yield and expense ratio of the pool; - the portfolio managers of the pool; and - any changes or addenda to the offering circular.
+- (1) investment transaction confirmations; and - (2) a monthly report that contains, at a minimum, the following information: - the types and percentage breakdown of securities in which the pool is invested; - the current average dollar-weighted maturity, based on the stated maturity date of the pool; - the current percentage of the pool's portfolio in investments that have stated maturities of more than one year; - the book value versus the market value of the pool's portfolio, using amortized cost valuation; - the size of the pool; - the number of participants in the pool, including a statement regarding how yield is calculated; - the custodian bank that is safekeeping the assets of the pool; - a listing of daily transaction activity relating to the City's participation in the pool; - the yield and expense ratio of the pool; - the portfolio managers of the pool; and - any changes or addenda to the offering circular.

-To be eligible to receive funds from and invest funds on behalf of the City, a public funds investment pool created to function as a money market mutual fund must mark to market daily its portfolio, and, to the extent reasonably possible, stabilize at \$1.00 net asset value.
-If the ratio of the market value of the portfolio divided by the book value of the portfolio is less than 0.995 or greater than 1.005, portfolio holdings shall be sold as necessary to maintain the ratio between 0.995 and 1.005.
-In addition to the requirements of its investment policy and any other forms of reporting, a public funds investment pool created to function as a money market mutual fund shall report yield to its investors in accordance with regulations of the federal Securities and Exchange Commission applicable to reporting by money market funds.
+To be eligible to receive funds from and invest funds on behalf of the City, a public funds investment pool created to function as a money market mutual fund must mark to market daily its portfolio, and, to the extent reasonably possible, stabilize at \$1.00 net asset value when rounded and expressed to two decimal places.
+If the ratio of the market value of the portfolio divided by the book value of the portfolio is less than 0.995 or greater than 1.005 the governing body of the public funds investment pool shall take action as the body determines necessary to eliminate or reduce to the extent reasonably practicable any dilution or unfair result to existing participants, including a sale of, portfolio holdings to maintain the ratio between 0.995 and 1.005.
+In addition to the requirements of its investment policy and any other forms of reporting, a public funds investment pool that uses amortized cost shall report yield to its investors in accordance with regulations of the federal Securities and Exchange Commission applicable to reporting by money market funds.